magento/merchdocs/src/catalog/catalog-scope.md

 In sales, the term _catalog_ usually refers to a curated selection of products that is available for sale.
 For example, a store might have a “Spring Catalog” and a “Fall Catalog”.

-Like the table of contents of a printed catalog, the main menu of your store — or “top navigation” — organizes products by category to make it easy for customers to find what they want.
-The main menu is based on a “root category,” which is a container for the menu that is assigned to the store.
+Like the table of contents of a printed catalog, the main menu of your store — or _top navigation_ — organizes products by category to make it easy for customers to find what they want.
+The main menu is based on a _root category_, which is a container for the menu that is assigned to the store.
 Because the specific menu options are defined at the store view level, each view can have a different main menu based on the same root category.
 Within each menu, you can offer a curated selection of products that is suitable for the store.

 ![]({% link images/images/scope-catalog.png %}){: .zoom}
 *Product Catalog in Store Hierarchy*